List of past Lucchese crime family mobsters: Joseph Abate

-Joseph "Joe" Abate (July 8, 1902 – 1994) was a capo in the family's New Jersey faction.
+Joseph "Joe" Abate (July 8, 1902 – November 28, 1994) was a capo in the family's New Jersey faction.
 In the 1920s, Abate served as an enforcer for Al Capone in Chicago before settling in New Jersey.
 In June 1976, Abate attended Anthony Accetturo's induction ceremony into the Lucchese family.
 In 1979, Abate went into semiretirement and Accetturo succeed him as boss of the New Jersey faction.
-He moved to Margate, New Jersey and served as a liaison between families in New Jersey until 1989 when he retired from Mafia affairs.
+He moved to Margate, New Jersey, and served as a liaison between families in New Jersey until 1989 when he retired from Mafia affairs.
 In 1992, his daughter Catherine Abate was appointed New York City's new Correction Commissioner.
 She was confronted about her father's past and denied that he was ever involved in organized crime.
 In 1994, Joseph Abate died of natural causes.
 In 1998, his daughter Catherine admitted that she could no longer dismiss allegations that her father belonged to the Lucchese crime family.

 Settimo Accardi

-Settimo "Big Sam" Accardi (October 23, 1902 in Vita, Sicily – December 3, 1977) served as capo in the family's New Jersey faction up until his deportation and was one of the largest heroin traffickers during the 1950s.
+Settimo "Big Sam" Accardi (October 23, 1902, in Vita, Sicily – December 3, 1977) served as capo in the family's New Jersey faction up until his deportation and was one of the largest heroin traffickers during the 1950s.
 Accardi emigrated to the U.S. shortly before World War I and associated with mobsters Joseph Sica, Willie Moretti, Joe Adonis and Abner Zwillman.
 During World War II, Accardi sold counterfeit food ration cards.
-On January 22, 1945, he became a naturalized US citizen.
+On January 22, 1945, he became a naturalized U.S. citizen.
 His naturalization was revoked on July 10, 1953, because he had not disclosed two previous arrests during his naturalization hearing.

 In 1955, Accardi was arrested on a federal narcotics charge in Newark, New Jersey.
-After posting a $92,000 bond, Accardi skipped bail and fled to Turin, Italy, where he continued smuggling heroin into the US and Canada.
+After posting a $92,000 bond, Accardi skipped bail and fled to Turin, Italy, where he continued smuggling heroin into the U.S. and Canada.
 Accardi later moved to Toronto, Canada, to oversee this operation.
 In 1960, U.S. authorities finally located Accardi in Turin, Italy and on November 28, 1963, after a long legal fight, Accardi was extradited back to New York.
 On July 21, 1964, Accardi was convicted on narcotics conspiracy and skipping bail.
 On August 24, he was sentenced to fifteen years of imprisonment and a $16,000 fine.
 He died on December 3, 1977.